Corporate

 Assessment of Directors

-In addition, the Board engages an independent consultant every few years to conduct an assessment of the effectiveness and performance of the Board and its standing committees, including through confidential interviews with each Director to discuss governance processes and practices.
+In addition, the Board engages an independent consultant from time to time to conduct an assessment of the effectiveness and performance of the Board and its standing committees, including through confidential interviews with each Director to discuss governance processes and practices.
 This was most recently done in early 2022.

 Chair, Lead Director and CEO Position Descriptions